-The Department of Education and Training also manages the guidelines for the presentation, content, issuing and authentication of the Australian Higher Education Graduation Statement (AHEGS) and the guidelines for individuals or groups wanting to use the word 'university' in their Australian business, company or domain name.
+- The Department of Education, Skills and Employment assesses individuals or groups wanting to use the word 'university' or its derivatives in their Australian business, company or domain name.

 Review of the impact of the TEQSA Act on the higher education sector